smn98/Python-notepad/README.md

 # pynote
-In this project we are creating a notepad using python with the help of tkinter module
+In this project a notepad is created using python with the help of the tkinter module ** step by step tutorial available, check pytext.pdf **